This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “This mirror technique may be used in many different ways and with very gratifying results.” – Claude Bristol

-One of the ways you can use the mirror technique is to practice giving speeches.
+One way you can use the mirror technique is to practice giving speeches.

-“If you are called upon to make a speech, by all means, practice before a mirror. … Use any … gestures that come naturally to you.” – Claude Bristol
+“If you are called upon to make a speech, … practice before a mirror. … Use any … gestures that come naturally to you.” – Claude Bristol

 Another way you can use the mirror technique is to improve your posture.

 “If you have a poor posture, … you will find that practice before a full-length mirror will work wonders for you.
 Your mirror shows you the person others see when they look at you, and you can fashion yourself into any kind of person you would like them to see.” – Claude Bristol

 You get to turn yourself into the best possible version of yourself that you can be.